TruebitProtocol/truebit-eth/README.md

 ```bash
 clef setpw <YOUR PUBLIC ADDRESS>
 ```
 Clef can now autofill the keystore password for <YOUR PUBLIC ADDRESS> whenever you log in with your master seed password.
-Repeat these steps to create additional accounts.
-If you used the `docker run ...` command [above](#Start-container), you'll find your keystore files on your local computer in a folder called `docker-geth`, and the `masterseed.json` file in `docker-clef`.
+If you used the `docker run ...` command [above](#Start-container), you'll find your keystore files on your local computer in a folder called `~/truebit-docker/docker-geth`.

 On testnet one can create keystore files with shorter passwords using `geth --goerli account new`.